Meditation for Empaths

 Don’t Worry About Doing it Right

 There are many types of meditation that are very strict in how it should be done.
-But at it’s core it is about learning to calm your mind, so that you can connect to your higher self and the universe.
+But at its core it is about learning to calm your mind, so that you can connect to your higher self and the universe.

 If it is easier for you to do this by standing on one foot instead of cross-legged on the floor.
 Then please stand on one leg!
 If it is easier for you to do this by selecting a style that is strict – then do so!